Nynuphar/IDEAL-doc/docs/source/index.rst

    linkage

-Patient management: from adding a patient to a study
+Patient management: add a patient to a study
 *******************************************************************************************

 .. toctree::